BraftonSupport/Business-Template/README.md

     7. Map
   * Select a color or a Featured Image to use as the background of a section.
 The Visual subsection can also use a video url as the background.
   * You can change the order the subsections appear in the page attributes.
+  * The tracking doesn't work. ¯\\(•_•)/¯

+### Extras ###

+**How to add Social Media in the footer:**
+* Just start adding them as custom links and make the Display Location as Social Links Menu.

+**Custom Widgets:**
+* Contact Info, and Headlines on Homepage

+**Featured Images**
 * Pdfs can have featured images that will show up when they are added to the List subsection.
 * Categories can have banners, when you edit the category there's an option to add a featured image.
-  * The tracking doesn't work.
-I don't even know why thats an option.

-#### How to add Social Media in the footer: ####
-Just start adding them as custom links and make the Display Location as Social Links Menu.

 ### Who do I talk to? ###